Student Achievement Goals

 We expect that after completion of a physics or astronomy major,

-- Students will understand the important conceptual models used in the core subject areas of physics and demonstrate their ability to correctly draw logical conclusions from these models and use them to make accurate quantitative predictions in realistic situations.
+- Students will understand the important conceptual models used in the core subject areas of physics and astronomy and demonstrate their ability to correctly draw logical conclusions from these models and use them to make accurate quantitative predictions in realistic situations.

 - Students will develop certain fabrication skills useful in the field, such as the ability to design and construct electronic circuits and other experimental devices.

 - Students will demonstrate their ability to read, understand, and critically analyze the physical ideas presented in published textbooks and journal articles.

 - Students will demonstrate their ability to present information clearly, logically, and critically, both orally and in writing.

 - Students will demonstrate both understanding and the practical application of the ethical standards implicit in science, such as appropriate attribution of ideas, good recordkeeping, and truthful presentation of data and conclusions.